Michael Geheb, MD, FACP, FCCM

 Director of Research Programs

-Dr. Juzych is currently the director of the quality improvement programs for the Southeast Michigan Center for Medical Education and works on developing courses, programs, and presentations.
-She is the lead organizer for the Michigan Summit on Quality Improvement & Patient Safety, an annual gathering of nearly 400 medical professionals that showcases quality improvement projects completed by Michigan medical residents and fellows.
+Dr. Juzych is the Director of Research programs for the Southeast Michigan Center for Medical Education and leads quality improvement programs including development of courses, programs, and presentations.
+She is the lead organizer for the Michigan Summit on Quality Improvement & Patient Safety, an annual gathering of medical professionals that showcases quality improvement projects completed by Michigan medical residents and fellows.
+Dr. Juzych also is the Principal Investigator and Director of the SEMCME-BCBSM Electronic Health Record Educational Initiative whose purpose is to develop a series of self-directed educational modules for healthcare providers on appropriate and judicious use of electronic health records, for all levels of practitioners, from medical students to practicing physicians.
 She formerly served as the Executive Director of the Michigan Antimicrobial Resistance Reduction coalition (MARR), responsible for organizing statewide educational efforts and research programs for physicians and the public to reduce antimicrobial resistance.
-She was formerly on the faculty of the Bloomberg School of Public Health at Johns Hopkins University and a member of the faculty of the Risk Sciences and Public Policy Institute, participating as an instructor of environmental health, risk sciences, and toxicology courses.
+Dr. Juzych also served on the faculty of the Bloomberg School of Public Health at Johns Hopkins University and as a member of the faculty of the Risk Sciences and Public Policy Institute, participating as an instructor of environmental health, risk sciences, and toxicology courses.
 Her research includes work for the US EPA, the CDC, HRSA, AFMIC, DOD and other federal, state and local agencies as well as private foundations.
-Dr. Juzych received her doctorate in environmental health from Boston University School of Public Health, MS in environmental and occupational health from CSUN and her BS in microbiology from UCLA.
+Dr. Juzych received her doctorate in environmental health from Boston University School of Public Health, Master of Science in environmental and occupational health from CSUN and her Bachelor of Science in microbiology from UCLA.